ShashankMk031/MNIST-classification/README.md

 The results of the model evaluations, including the confusion matrix, precision, recall, F1-score, ROC curves, and the final test set accuracy for the KNN classifier, are presented in the notebook.

-## Usage

-This code is designed to run in environments like Google Colaboratory or Jupyter Notebooks.

-1.  **Open the notebook**: Open the provided Python notebook in Google Colab or Jupyter.
-2.  **Run the cells**: Execute the code cells sequentially from top to bottom.
-3.  **Explore the results**: Examine the outputs of the cells to see the data exploration, model training process, and performance evaluation metrics.

 ## Dependencies

 The following libraries are required to run this notebook: